MichaIng/DietPi-Docs/docs/software/desktop.md

 === "Quick start"
     After installation, desktop can be run by typing

     ```
     startx
     ```

 === "Enable autostart"
-    To start different programs when the SBC starts, run from the command line the main DietPi tool:
+    To start different programs when the SBC starts, run from the command line:
-    ```
-    dietpi-launcher
-    ```
-    or directly.

     ```
     dietpi-autostart
     ```

     To see all the DietPi configurations options, review [DietPi Tools](../../dietpi_tools) section.

 === "Official documentation"